Mobile Applications for Business Case Study

 Corporate Caterers wanted to ensure on-time service by finding a better way to track its catering personnel when delivering food to corporate client locations.
 With gasoline nearing four dollars per gallon, the company needed to track the mileage of catering associates for accurate reimbursements.
 Great care must be taken when setting-up food for a successful catering event.
 Therefore, Corporate Caterers needed a way to “see” how food was being presented for continuous improvement.

 Corporate Caterers’ catering personnel are now equipped with Xora GPS TimeTrack™ from AT&T, mobile workforce management software that is loaded on their Samsung Rugby® cell phones and running over the AT&T wireless network.
 They can now record mileage for accurate reimbursement of fuel costs and take a photo of each food presentation to confirm on-time services for clients.
 The photos also help Corporate Caterers train catering personnel about preferred presentation techniques.
-Enterprise Paging from AT&T gets urgent messages to the catering personnel for unexpected client needs.
+AT&T Business Messaging gets urgent messages to the catering personnel for unexpected client needs.

 Delivering Something Special